Panama vs Colombia: Visas and residency

 Path to citizenship 5 years as permanent resident.
 Naturalization exam in Spanish (history/civics).
 Panama generally recognizes dual citizenship.
 5 years as resident (2 years if married to Colombian or with Colombian child).
 Citizenship exam in Spanish.
 Colombia recognizes dual citizenship.

 Processing time 4-9 months typical.
 Requires multiple in-person appointments in Panama City.
 Most applicants need to be in Panama for at least part of the process.
-4-8 weeks online application + biometrics appointment.
-Faster overall than Panama.
+5-30 business days for Cancillería review of a complete application submitted via SITAC.
+Total decision-to-cédula timeline typically 2-4 months including document apostille and translation.

 Mandatory ID card Carné de Residente issued after visa approval.
 Gates similar onboarding (bank account, lease).
 Some banks accept it faster than Colombia accepts the cédula.
-Cédula de Extranjería required within 15 days of visa approval.
+Cédula de Extranjería required within 15 days of visa approval / entry.
 Gates bank accounts, leases, healthcare enrollment.
 Issued by Migración Colombia.

 Family inclusion Spouse and dependents covered under same Pensionado application at +$250/mo income requirement per dependent.
 Adult unmarried children up to 25 if studying.
 Spouse and dependent children can be included on the principal visa with proof of relationship and dependency.